Exploiting timing information in event-triggered stabilization of linear systems with disturbances: Extension to complex linear systems

 \begin{remark} {\rm Depending on whether the system is real or complex, the corresponding triggering criterion is based on the real or complex absolute value, resp., cf.~\eqref{eq:ets} and~\eqref{eq:etsHHD}.
 The controller needs to approximate the phase at which the state estimation error $z(t_s)$ hits the triggering radius.
 The real case is a particular case of our complex results, since the phase of $z(t_s)$ is then either $0$ or $\pi$.
 Thus, for the real case, in our sufficient design, only the first bits of the packet $p(t_s)$ denote the sign of $z(t_s)$.
 In the complex case, we devote the first $\lambda$ bits of the packet $p(t_s)$ for quantizing the phase of $z(t_s)$.
 By putting $A=\RE(A)$, $\lambda=1$, and $\IM(A)=0$ (or $\zeta=0$), our sufficient condition for complex systems~\eqref{inftranratecomplex}, becomes~\eqref{inftranrate} except a factor $1+\sqrt{2}$, which makes~\eqref{inftranratecomplex} larger than~\eqref{inftranrate}.
-The reason for the difference is~\eqref{fjenieo111}, where we find an upper bound on the estimation error of the phase of $z(t_s)$.
+The reason for the difference is the obtained upper bound in this case for the estimation error of the phase of $z(t_s)$ {(see~Eq.~\eqref{fjenieo111} in Appendix~\ref{sec:proofs})}.
 In the real case, the controller deduces $z(t_s)=J$ or $z(t_s)=-J$, and the estimation error of the phase of $z(t_s)$ is zero. } \oprocend \end{remark}